Key takeaways

 Productized service

-Good fit when your training is important enough to build properly but doesn't need custom extras like original voiceover, bespoke illustration, or branching simulations.
+Productized is a good fit when your training is important enough to build properly but doesn't need custom extras like original voiceover, custom illustration, or branching simulations.
 A lot of standard training fits this description: onboarding, product training, customer education, policy updates, compliance refreshers.
-Not a fit when the scope genuinely needs to be custom, in which case the productized tier will feel constraining and you should look at a custom agency instead.
+Not a fit when the scope genuinely needs custom features (original voiceover, branching simulations with meaningful consequences, multi-week SME extraction), in which case a custom agency is a better match.

 Custom agency

-At the top end, you're paying for bespoke everything.
-Original illustration, custom voiceover, branching simulations with meaningful consequences, rich media, review cycles tailored to your sign-off process. $15,000 to $50,000+ per finished hour of seat time.
+At the top end, you're paying for custom everything.
+Original illustration, custom voiceover, branching simulations with meaningful consequences, rich media, review cycles tailored to your sign-off process.

-Good fit when the cost of the training falling flat is high enough to justify the spend.
+A custom agency is a good fit when the cost of the training falling flat is high enough to justify the spend.
 Flagship sales enablement, clinical decision-making, safety-critical manufacturing, executive development.
-Overkill for most mandatory training.
+For most mandatory training, this tier is overkill.

 Hybrid